Patron saints of France: Joan of Arc, St Martin, Ste Clothilde, Ste Therese.

 She was born in to a well-heeled bourgeois family of clock-makers, but lost her mother when she was just a tot.
-She suffered from an illness which has still not been diagnosed, but it caused her great suffering almost all her short life.
-The symptoms included vomitting, coughing blood (but it wasn’t TB as far as we know), stomach cramps, crippling headaches, sore throats, terrible chest pains, cramps … and so on.
+She suffered from an illness which has still not been diagnosed, but it caused her great discomfort almost all her short life.
+The symptoms included vomitting, coughing blood (but it wasn’t TB as far as we know), stomach cramps, crippling headaches, sore throats, terrible chest pains … and so on.
 She was only 24 when she died and her last words were “oh, je l’aime!
 Mon Dieu, je vous aime!”

 For a holiday in one of our lovely self-catering properties please e-mail [email protected] or text 07840161831.
 Full details of the properties are on www.seasidefrance.com